How does the IW25 Compare with “Whole House” Dehumidifier Systems?

 To put it in comparison of the average noise levels of other common mechanical appliances found in the home, the IW25 is quieter than a refrigerator (50 dBa) while the average noise level of a standard, ducted Whole House system would be louder.
 (Reference)

 The IW25 Fixed Dehumidifier by Innovative Dehumidifier Systems is a product that fits a specific niche for smaller sized properties (specifically apartment or multi-family units) where a Whole House System would be too much coverage.
-Also, the IW25 Dehumidifier was specifically engineered to address the issues of Occupant Behavior on the property’s humidity level, an issue the Whole House Systems do not address.
-These over-riding factors make the Whole House system a more expensive and less efficient solution to these specific types properties and situations.
+Also, the IW25 Fixed Dehumidifier was specifically engineered to address the issues of Occupant Behavior on the property’s humidity level, an issue the Whole House Systems do not address.
+These over-riding factors make the Whole House system a more expensive and less efficient solution to these specific types of properties and situations.